Risk Assessments

 • Ensure that all activities are appropriate to the age, ability and experience of those taking part

-• Build relationships based on mutual trust and respect
+• Build professional relationships based on mutual trust and respect

 • Work in an open environment